UKHO/docs/quality-assurance/http-api-mocking-tools.md

 This section covers tool(s) to be used for creating mock HTTP endpoints/APIs for use as test doubles in the absence of real services.

-Wiremock is the accepted tool which you should use instead of building your owm mock HTTP APIs where possible.
+You should use Wiremock instead of building your owm mock HTTP APIs where possible.

 ## Wiremock